netsphere-labs/rails-openid-connect-idp-as/README.md

 ## How to Run This Example on Your Machine

+### Requirements

+ - Ruby on Rails v4.2
+ - fb_graph2
+ - openid_connect

+This sample application does not use omniauth-openid-connect.

 ### Localhost

 To run this in development mode on your local machine: